Morning Dew: Renditions

 American psychedelic rock band The West Coast Pop Art Experimental Band released their cover of "Morning Dew" under the title "Will You Walk With Me" in February 1967 on their album Part One.
 The Pozo-Seco Singers also released a single of the song in 1967, as did Episode Six in the U.K. British pop singer Lulu recorded a version of "Morning Dew" for her album Love Loves to Love Lulu, produced by John Paul Jones, in 1967, and this was released as a single in the US, Canada (#55), and Australia in 1968.

 With Rod Stewart on vocals, the Jeff Beck Group recorded a version on their 1968 album Truth that carried over some aspects of the Fred Neil version, including the bass part.
+Cleveland, Ohio, rock band Damnation of Adam Blessing covered "Morning Dew" on their 1969 self-titled debut.
 Scottish rockers Nazareth covered the song on their 1971 debut in a version with an extended arrangement similar to the Jeff Beck Group's, and released a single version the following year.
+"Morning Dew" was also performed by Duane and Greg Allman on their album released by Bold Records.
+Irish band Clannad included a rendition on their self-titled debut album.
 Long John Baldry did "Morning Dew" on his self-titled 1980 release and released it as a single the same year.
+American band Blackfoot also covered it to open their 1984 album Vertical Smiles.
 The German band Einstürzende Neubauten included a version of "Morning Dew" on their album Fünf auf der nach oben offenen Richterskala of 1987.
 Devo covered the song on Smooth Noodle Maps released in 1990.
-American band Blackfoot also covered it to open their 1984 album Vertical Smiles.
-Irish band Clannad included a rendition on their self-titled debut album.
-Cleveland, Ohio, rock band Damnation of Adam Blessing covered "Morning Dew" on their 1969 self-titled debut.
-"Morning Dew" was also performed by Duane and Greg Allman on their album released by Bold Records.
 Robert Plant covered the song on his 2002 album Dreamland, and performed it live with Dobson herself in 2013.
 The Grateful Dead performed the song during their farewell run of shows in 2015.
 The following year, The National recorded a version for Grateful Dead tribute compilation album.
 Skating Polly also did a rendition of the song on their 2016 album, The Big Fit.
 As of 2024, "Morning Dew" has been performed live by Dead & Company 45 times.